leogx9r/DiscordCrypt/README.md

 ![Encrypted Message](images/encrypted-message.png)

 - Supports Windows, MAC and Linux. ( No mobile support, sorry! )
-- All messages in DMs, group DMs and channels are end-to-end encrypted. ( More below. )
+- All messages in DMs, group DMs and channels may be configured to be end-to-end encrypted.
 - Uses a dual encryption mode with multiple ciphers. ( Defaults to AES-256 and Camellia-256 )
-- Optional timed messages which are deleted after a certain period passes.
+- Optional timed messages are supported which are deleted after a certain period passes.
-- Emojis ( including animated ) are supported even if you're not a nitro user.
+- Emojis ( including animated ) are supported even if you're not a Nitro user.
 - Encrypted database with a password of your choosing protects all your keys.
-- Ability to backup and restore all passwords in the database.
+- Ability to backup, restore and manage all passwords in the database.
-- Strong and automatic key exchanges for easily starting secure sessions your friends.
+- Strong and automatic key exchanges for DMs allowing you to easily secure sessions your friends.
 - Supports encrypted file uploads up to 50 MB which are automatically deleted after 7 days.
-- Automatic updates which are verified ensures you always get the latest features.
+- Automatic signed updates ensures you always get the latest features while staying secure.
-- Blocks various tracking elements used by Discord via SecureDiscord. ( Experiments, voice reports etc. )
+- Blocks various known tracking elements used by Discord via SecureDiscord.
 - Designed to provide the maximum security and privacy.
 - Extensively tested for reliability and stability.